turbot/powerpipe-docs/docs/run/snapshots/batch-snapshots.md

   --progress=false  | jq
 ```

 You can use all the usual `--export` or `--output` formats with `--snapshot` and `--share`.
-Neither the `--output` nor the `--export` flag affect the snapshot format though; the snapshot itself is always a json file that is saved to Turbot Pipes and viewable as html:
+Neither the `--output` nor the `--`export` flag affects the snapshot format though; the snapshot itself is always a JSON file that is saved to Turbot Pipes and viewable as HTML:

 ```bash
 powerpipe benchmark run cis_v140 --snapshot --export cis.csv --export cis.json